Tip 1 - Nepal is the only Country in the world that has not a rectangular flag.

 Tip 21 - Nepali people follow their own calendar system known as the Bikram Era or Bikram Sambat.
 New Year is called Nava Varsha in Nepali language and is observed as an official holiday.
 The day usually falls in the second week of April.
 Bikram Sambat is 56.7 years ahead of the solar Gregorian calendar.

-- TIMS Card.
+Tip 1 - You need trekking permits to go on trails in Nepal. - TIMS Card.
 This is not really a permit but more of a doc that tracks each trekker for security and safety purposes.
 It costs 10USD for group trekkers, 20USD for indipendent trekkers.
-You will need to provide a copy of your passport, 2 pics (passport format) and two emergency contacts, one local and one relative or friend of yours.
+You will need to provide a copy of your passport, 2 pics (passport format) and two emergency contacts, one local and one relative or friend of yours. - Trek permits.
+Depending on where you're going and the height you will reach, you'll be asked to buy a specific permit and to pay the corrispondent fee.
+Again, you're asked to present the passport copy plus a pic.
+Here you can find more info and better understand what kind of permit you need.
+Whatever you may need, you can have it at a tourist office in Kathmandu or Pokhara.
+We obtained both our docs (TIMS Card + ACAP) here, at the Tourist Service Center in Kathmandu.
+Check open hours before going there.

 Tip 2 - Permits are checked at entrance and exit of covered areas.
 Keep them in a handy place in your backpack.